-She entered the Moss Point store in a hoodie and wearing a backpack.
-She didn't leave empty-handed.
+She wore a 'Deadpool' backpack while robbing a store, police say.
+But she's suspected in other crimes.

-Moss Point police are investigating an armed robbery of a discount store located on Main Street.
+Moss Point police are investigating an armed robbery of a discount store on Main Street.

-Moss Point Police Chief Brandon Ashley said in a news release that someone entered the Family Dollar Store at 3544 Main Street around 1 p.m. on Tuesday with a firearm.
+Chief Brandon Ashley said in a news release that someone entered the Family Dollar Store at 3544 Main St. around 1 p.m.
+Tuesday with a firearm.

 A store employee told police that a woman carrying a "Deadpool" backpack robbed the store and left with an undetermined amount of cash and fled the store parking lot in a silver or gray vehicle.